HiltonRoscoe/GlossaryMD/vvsg_living_glossary.md

 \#vvsg
 ## <a name="failure"></a>failure
 Looking at [voting](#vote) system reliability, a failure is an event that results in:
- - loss of [one] or more functions,
+ - loss of one or more functions,
- - degradation of performance resulting in a [device](#device) that is unable to perform its intended function for longer than [10 seconds],
+ - degradation of performance resulting in a [device](#device) that is unable to perform its intended function for longer than 10 seconds,
  - automatic reset, restart, or reboot of the [voting device](#votingdevice), operating system or application software, requiring an unanticipated intervention by a person in the role of [election worker](#electionworker) or technician before normal operation can continue, or
  - error messages or [audit](#audit) log entries indicating that a failure has occurred.